Core Group Guide

 In this group we can share how we have lived out or had challenges being faithful disciples of Jesus recently.
 We want to encourage one another in truth and not shame our shortcomings.
 We can confess sin, share needs, and ask for help.
 Here are some questions to ask:

-Did you do your “I will…” statement from last time?
+Did you do your “I will…” statement from last time? (if relevant)

 3. Learn it